jb55/oot_bitset/README.md

 to an NPC, triggered a cutscene, etc.

-In the above example, 30 * u16 words stores up to 480 flags, each ID (see below) is an index into this biset.
+In the above example, 30 * u16 words stores up to 480 flags, each ID (see below) is an index into this bitset.

 ## Usage